2025

 An open-door policy encourages employees to come forward with concerns and complaints.
 An open door enables employees to express themselves without fear of reprisal.

-By encouraging employees to speak up, you are showing that you care about their well-being.
+Encouraging employees to speak up shows that you care about their well-being.
 You are also demonstrating that you value their opinions.
 A safe space is a place where everyone feels comfortable speaking.
 A safe space promotes trust among employees.
 It allows them to share ideas, questions, and concerns.

 If you create a safe space, you create an environment where employees feel free to talk about sensitive issues.
 The most effective way to create a safe space is to listen respectfully.